Skip to main content

 OR current_eval.composite > 0.15

-OR any monitor fired on the previous 2 steps
+OR any monitor fired on either of the previous 2 steps